Soviet montage theory: "The Dramaturgy of Film Form" ("The Dialectical Approach of Film Form")

 as the essential basic principle of the existence of every work of art and every form.

 From this, the form an art takes grants it its dialectical and political dimension.
 The material from which it is created is inherently conflictual and holds the seeds of its own destruction (antithesis).
 Without this understanding, montage is merely a succession of images reminiscent of DW Griffith's continuity editing.
-Here, it is important to note that, for Eisenstein, art form is inherently political.
+Here, for Eisenstein, art form is inherently political.
 The danger is in claiming it's neutral until a story or interpretation are attached.
 While theories of montage prior to this sought political mobilization, Dramaturgy took montage beyond the cinema and implicated film form in broader Marxist struggle.